Raynes/conch/README.md

 ### Passing variable arguments and options

-If you want to pass pass a variable list of arguments and/or options to a `proc` you can do it like this:
+If you want to pass a variable list of arguments and/or options to a `proc` you can do it like this:

 ```clojure
 user=> (sh/stream-to-string (sh/proc "echo" ["fee" "fie" "foe" "fum" :verbose :very]) :out)